- The Fiscal

-As Tax Day 2019 approaches, there is continuing discussion about the United States tax code — and especially marginal income tax rates.
-The 2017 Tax Cuts and Jobs Act (TCJA) made important changes to marginal tax rates and millions of individual filers will be dealing with those changes directly for the first time as they submit their 2018 taxes next month.
-Let’s look at how marginal tax rates and brackets work, and what the system — and potential changes to it — mean for Americans.
+As Tax Day approaches, there is continuing discussion about the United States tax code — and especially marginal income tax rates.
+The Tax Cuts and Jobs Act (TCJA) made important changes to those rates, which affect millions of individual filers.
+Let’s look at how marginal tax rates and brackets work, and what the system — and potential changes to it — means for Americans.

 The federal government collects roughly half of its revenues by taxing individuals based on their incomes.
 The amount of income tax that is owed by each individual is partially determined by a series of tax brackets and marginal tax rates.

 Individuals are taxed on income from a variety of sources, such as wages from a job, Social Security benefits, and capital gains.
 Most people derive the majority of their income from wages and salaries.
 Wealthier individuals tend to have capital gains, dividends, and interest earnings that account for a larger share of their total income.

 Some income is not subject to taxation.
 For example, 89 percent of taxpayers take the standard deduction, which allows them to reduce their income by a fixed amount — currently $12,200 for single taxpayers and $24,400 for married couples filing jointly.
 The remaining 11 percent of taxpayers itemize their deductions, which means that their taxable income is adjusted based on specific financial activities such as charitable contributions and mortgage interest payments.